fdsCG/playground-gx5KoCBa/markdowns/welcome.md

 In logistic regression, the outcome (dependent variable) has only a limited number of possible values.
 Logistic Regression is used when response variable is categorical in nature.

-# Linear Regression with Java

-@[Linear Regression Demo]({"stubs": ["src/main/java/com/gg/ml/LinearRegressionDemo.java"], "command": "com.gg.ml.LinearRegressionDemoTest#test"})

-Check out the markdown file [`welcome.md`](https://github.com/TechDotIO/java-template/blob/master/markdowns/welcome.md) to see how this exercise is injected into the template.

 # Training and Testing Set

 Our model needs to see lot of possible data to understand which characteristics are those of the object in question.
 To have a model that generalizes well, you need to ensure this works irrespective of background, color intensities, sizes, etc.
 Example:
 we may need thousands to millions of such images to achieve decent feature extraction that lead to low classification accuracy. we don't need a million unique samples to test if your model has learnt the above and having a few samples of each type of cat should be enough of a test.

+# Linear Regression with Java

+@[Linear Regression Demo]({"stubs": ["src/main/java/com/gg/ml/LinearRegressionDemo.java"], "command": "com.gg.ml.LinearRegressionDemoTest#test"})

+Check out the markdown file [`welcome.md`](https://github.com/TechDotIO/java-template/blob/master/markdowns/welcome.md) to see how this exercise is injected into the template.

+## Explanation

+Correlation values lies between -1 and 1 , where 1 is very strong and linear relation , -1 is inverse linear relation and 0 indicates no relation.